Navdeep Singh (lawyer)

 Major Navdeep Singh is an author, lawyer and a former reservist-volunteer of the Indian Territorial Army.

-Achievements
+Career

-Major Navdeep Singh is a lawyer and the most decorated officer in the history of the Indian Territorial Army, a volunteer force in which gainfully employed and self-employed professionals receive military training for a few days in a year so that in the event of a war or a national emergency they can bear arms for the defence of the nation.
+Major Navdeep Singh is a lawyer and former officer in the Indian Territorial Army, a volunteer force in which gainfully employed and self-employed professionals receive military training for a few days in a year so that in the event of a war or a national emergency they can bear arms for the defence of the nation.
 Singh is also the youngest person connected with the Territorial Army to have been the recipient of eleven commendations from the defence services, including tri-services institutions.